voyagerfan/Cocktail-App/README.md

    ```bash
    pip install -r requiremens.txt
    ```
-7) Ensure that the listener is configure to run locally.
+7) Ensure that the listener is configured to run locally.
 It should look like this.

    ```python
    # Listener